shardic-er/NoHumansAllowed/README.md

 ## Credits

-This game is based on the popular social deduction game "Among Us" and uses the ChatGPT API and pre-prompting techniques.
-The game engine and system player were created by [insert creator name].
-The AI agent personalities were designed by [insert designer name].
+This game is based on the popular social deduction game "Among Us" and uses the ChatGPT API and pre-prompting techniques for the AI players.
+The game, its character prompts, and the vote scoring system were created by Eli Ronai and Caleb Bethea.
+All graphical assets are AI generated art by Dalle-2 and other [specified] generative art tools.